juliandehne/delab-trees/README.md

 ## Get started

 Example data for Reddit and Twitter are available here https://github.com/juliandehne/delab-trees/raw/main/delab_trees/data/dataset_[reddit|twitter]_no_text.pkl.
+The data is structure only.
+Ids, text, links, or other information that would break confidentiality of the academic access have been omitted.

 The trees are loaded from tables like this: